Hoyg/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. Once the connection is successful, open a browser on the host machine and navigate to the URL [http://localhost:8080](http://localhost:8080).
 The **Getting Started** page for Jenkins will be displayed.

 1. The initial password needs to be provided in the **Getting Started** screen to unlock Jenkins.
 For security reasons, Jenkins will generate a password and save it in a file on the server.

-    {% include important.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
-If you do not see the screen below, skip the rest of the section and see [Logging into Jenkins with the default credentials](#logging-into-jenkins-with-the-default-credentials) " %}

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)